 The minute her mother remarried, she broke her promise; things had changed; everything had changed since her father’s death.
 There was a sense of urgency, frustration almost, which made them feel as if they were in the way, until — Isabella, tired of the constant arguing, eloped with a man twice her age.
 ‘O’ how she remembered that day, ‘Sickly Imp,’ a nickname she had bestowed upon her stepfather, finally got told to shut it and keep his nose out of something that did not concern him.

 It must have been the last time her mother comforted her in a heart-wrenching display of despair.
-Mother had pulled her tight to her bosom; then they cried for hours, mourning the loss of her father, together.
+First, mother had pulled her tight to her bosom; then they cried for hours, mourning the loss of her father, together.
 Then they giggled in fits of remembrance before finally making a pact, never to allow anyone or anything to come between them ever again.
 There was a desperate raw need in her mother that very night, one she would never forget.
 It made her feel wanted, needed.

 As Destiny Intended

 As for precious little Isabella, Richard Latimore, the man she eloped with, was already married.
 After a six-month spending spree across the country, Isabella had exhausted his finances to the point he wept in shame and admitted everything.
 Isabella had laughed in his face and called him every vile word she could think of before, opening the hotel door to Nick, who immediately took her in his arms and kissed her in a way to enrage Richard further.
-Nick Robinson was a young man she met on the very night she ran away, whilst waiting for Richard at Tanner’s Palace, a cafe situated on the outskirts of town.
+Nick Robinson was a young man she met on the night she ran away, whilst waiting for Richard at Tanner’s Palace, a cafe situated on the outskirts of town.
 He knew Richard very well and told her everything about the little weasel.

 Isabella had no intention of returning home; she was determined to make the bastard suffer.
 Unlike herself, Isabella was not just beautiful; she was bright and strong-willed.
 And boy did he suffer the consequences of her deliberate allure of necessity, bags, jewellery and even the latest iPhone.
 All of this whilst taunting him into thinking that she would give herself to him freely once they were married, and at the same time tempting him into thinking she was on the absolute brink of giving herself completely, out of wedlock.